 The Cartier Crash

 Right – A late 1960s Crash with London Hallmark (Cartier London was a separate entity at the time).
 Left – A 2015 limited edition.
-If Cartier has released occasional reeditions of the watch, this iteration stands out with its astonishing skeleton shaped-movement, the caliber 9618MC.
+Although Cartier has released occasional re-editions of the watch, this iteration stands out with its astonishing skeleton-shaped movement, the calibre 9618MC.

 Created in London in 1967, the non-conformist Crash is among Cartier’s most expressive designs.
-While ‘Swinging London’ was emphasizing modernity and creative freedom with a flourishing cultural scene, the Crash is said be born from a car accident after a Baignoire Allongée was melted and distorted beyond recognition, inspiring Cartier to create this “Dali-like” piece of horological design.
+While ‘Swinging London’ was all about modernity and creative freedom with a flourishing cultural scene, the Crash was reputedly ‘born’ after a Baignoire Allongée was melted and distorted beyond recognition in a car accident, inspiring Cartier to create this “Dali-like” piece of horological design.
 A creation resembling no other and yet unmistakably Cartier.
 The original production from the late sixties, with London Hallmark, are extremely rare and sought after – a new edition has been launch in 2015, with complex skeleton movement.

 The Cartier Tonneau

 A modern version of the Tonneau manufactured in the 2000s, featuring an enlarged case and larger strap.
-Since 2004, the Tonneau is fitted again with Jaeger-Lecoultre movements.
+Since 2004, the Tonneau is fitted with Jaeger-LeCoultre movements.

 One of the first wristwatches ever created by Cartier (1906), the Tonneau, the French word for barrel, was a completely innovative shape at the time.
 Its thin case is curved to fit the wrist ergonomically.
 The Tonneau is the epitome of class and sophistication, the ultimate Dandy watch, with unmistakable Cartier flair, far away from the codes of rugged sports or military watches.
 A feeling reinforced by the thin strap of the model.
 The perfect watch if you feel nostalgic about a bygone masculine elegance.